rileythomp/jeopardy/README.md

 ### TODO

-* Handle end game
+* Handle first pick after playing again correctly

-* Use correct timeouts on FE

-* Hanle blank answers, timeouts and closed connections on the UI more gracefully
+* Handle blank answers and timeouts more gracefully on the UI

 * Fetch questions from DB